maboiteaspam/it-got-limit/README.md

 ## API

-It s a stream made with `through2`.
+It s a stream transform made with `through2`.

+You input url, it produces got object at given rate.

 ###### itGotLimit (limit, asStream)

 _limit_ : maximum number of simultaneous request.

 _asStream_ : receive data as a stream, or a callback (got.stream(url) || got(url).then(fn) )

 ```js
 var itGotLimit = require('it-got-limit');